SalamWeb

 SalamWeb (from Arabic salām, سلام, meaning “peace”) is a discontinued Chromium-based browser developed by the now-defunct Malaysian startup Salam Web Technologies MY Sdn.
-Designed to deliver a Muslim-friendly Web experience, and targeted towards the Muslim audience, it observed the Islamic law and tradition and was certified as a Islamically compliant web browser.
+Designed to deliver a Muslim-friendly Web experience, and targeted towards the Muslim audience, it observed the Islamic law and tradition and was certified as an Islamically compliant web browser.

 The browser was also the main component of the Muslim-specific digital ecosystem, which included web apps and SalamToday, an online magazine with localized and international editions.

 SalamWeb was available for Windows, macOS, Android and iOS.
 It supports multiple languages, including English, Malaysian and Indonesian, Urdu, Arabic, Russian, Turkish, and Bengali.

 It was discontinued in 2021 for unknown reasons, and the salamweb.com domain is no longer accessible.

 Features

 Main features

 In order to create a Muslim-friendly ecosystem, SalamWeb used SalamWebProtect, a three-layered system that filtered out haram – content, products and services which are offensive to Muslims and considered by them to be harmful to children.
 The system included built-in filters, AI image recognition software and a community-based vetting system where users flagged inappropriate content.

 Sadaqah means an act of kindness without expecting anything in return 'fi sabillilah' (for the cause of Allah).
 SalamSadaqah sought to engage Muslims in charitable activities and to remind them that the idea of charity is central to Islam.
 SalamWebSadaqah was also SalamWeb's own commitment to make a donation to a charitable project (in association with Global Sadaqah, a global Islamic charity), each time, someone used SalamWeb.
 SalamWebWidgets helped Muslims practice Islam while staying in touch with technology and the Internet.
 These include Prayer Times, which shows the upcoming praying time, Praying Direction Compass, which showed Qibla (the direction a Muslim must face when praying), Daily Quotes, Mosques Near Me, and others.

 SalamWeb was based on Chromium and retained its functionality.
 It could use browser extensions developed for Google Chrome.